 o Process control systems; monitor and control industrial processes.
 Examples: petroleum refining, power generation, and steel production systems

-o Enterprise collaboration systems; support team, workgroup and enterprise communications and collaboration.
+o Enterprise collaboration systems; support team, work-group and enterprise communications and collaboration.
 Examples: e-mail, chat, and videoconferencing groupware systems

-Management support systems: provide information & support for decision making by all types of managers & business professionals (complex tax).
+These provide information & support for decision making by all types of managers & business professionals (complex tax).
 Divided into 3 types

 o Management Information Systems: provided information in a form of pre-specified reports and displays to support business decision making.
 Examples: sales analysis, production performance and cost trend reporting system.